ShahedMohammadHridoy/Naming-Conventions/README.md

 **Default:** When someone says camel case, they are commonly referring to lower camel case.

 ### PascalCase
+* Words created by concatenating capitalized words.
+An example is this page's title, PascalCase.
+* Sometimes called "UpperCamelCase", or "DromedaryCase".
+* Distinguished from CamelCase by the restriction that the first letter must be upper case. ("camelCase" isn't PascalCase, but "PascalCase" is.)
+* WikiCase is more restrictive than PascalCase: WikiCase does not allow 1-letter words, but PascalCase does. ("ReadARecord" is PascalCase but not WikiCase.)

 ### compactcase
 I don't know of a commonly used word to describe this word compression technique.